Low-Ballers/Low-Ballers/README.md

 ## Team Members:

-Dominick Martin
+- Dominick Martin

-Ethan Albers
+- Ethan Albers

-Mike Shen
+- Mike Shen

-Sheldon Pierce
+- Sheldon Pierce

-Tre Sanders
+- Tre Sanders

 ## Description:

-Application that searches and compares prices of x number of similar store websites and returns the price.
+Application that assists military members with pricing matching items found on the military exchange shop with other store websites and returns the price.

 ## Links and Resources
 N/A